kameshsampath/balloon-popper-demo/docs/run_app.md

 ```

 !!! info
     The generator will continuously produce random balloon pop events from various players with different balloon colors and scores.
-These events are sent to the Kafka topic configured in your environment.
+These events are sent to the Kafka topic configured in your environment defaults to topic `balloon-game`.

 ## Visualizing the Data